AndrewMcSwain/pmOS-writings/Readme.md

 WHAT: *marketing is more than just commercials and selling.* marketing ≠ commercialization.
 It is the eyes and ears of the endeavor."

-+What is working?
++ What is working?
-+What isn't working?
++ What isn't working?
-+Who are our users?
++ Who are our users?
-+What do they want from our product?
++ What do they want from our product?
-+What are their dreams, desires, hopes, and inspirations?
++ What are their dreams, desires, hopes, and inspirations?
-+What are they deprived of?
++ What are they deprived of?
-+What do they have in abundance?
++ What do they have in abundance?
-+What irritates them?
++ What irritates them?
-+What interests them?
++ What interests them?

 *How can our product, besides solving their pain-point, align with the other aspects of their life?*